kaiakamatsu/BENG183-Classification/Classification.md

 ## Supplements
 1. How is distance defined?
+   The distance between points u and v.
+We can use various distance metrics as shown above.
-2. How does K affect classification?
+3. How does K affect classification?
 ## Limitations

 # Support Vector Machine